Ten stages of genocide

 In 1996, Stanton presented a briefing paper called "The 8 Stages of Genocide" to the United States Department of State.
 In the paper, he suggested that genocides occur in eight stages that are "predictable but not inexorable".
-He presented it shortly after the Rwandan genocide, and it analyzed the Holocaust, the Cambodian genocide, and other genocides.
-The suggested intervention measures were ones that the United States government and NATO could implement or influence other European nations to implement including military invasion.
+Each 'stage' or process can be countered with preventive measures.
+The suggested intervention measures are ones that the United States government and NATO could implement or influence other European and African nations to implement including diplomacy or as a last resort, military intervention.